Berlin Holocaust memorial stabbing

 On 21 February 2025, a knife attack occurred at Berlin's Holocaust Memorial, resulting in the severe injury of a 30-year-old Spanish tourist.
-The suspect, identified as 19-year-old Syrian asylum seeker Wassim al M, reportedly expressed a desire to kill Jews.
+The perpetrator, identified as 19-year-old Syrian asylum seeker Wassim al M, reportedly expressed a desire to kill Jews.
+He was convicted and sentenced to 13 years' imprisonment in 2026.

 Background

 Since the October 7 attacks on Israel, Germany has experienced a sharp increase in antisemitic incidents.
 The tensions in the Middle East have triggered a surge in hate crimes targeting Jewish communities across Europe.

 Prior to the stabbing at Berlin's Holocaust Memorial, German authorities arrested an 18-year-old Russian national earlier that day on suspicion of planning an attack on the Israeli Embassy in Berlin.
 The suspect, reportedly of Chechen ethnicity, was believed to have connections to the Islamic State group and intended to carry out a firearms assault on the embassy.
 This arrest was separate from the subsequent stabbing incident at the Holocaust Memorial with no reported connections.